Ned Baird

-Brigadier General Edward William David Baird (29 June 1864 – 8 August 1956), known as Ned Baird, was a cavalry officer in the regular British Army and the reserve Territorial Force.
+Brigadier-General Edward William David Baird (29 June 1864 – 8 August 1956) was a cavalry officer in the regular British Army and the reserve Territorial Force.
 Following service in the army, he became a successful horse trainer, winning the Grand National and the St. Leger.
 He was also a steward at the Jockey Club, a Deputy Lieutenant and a Justice of the Peace.

 Military career

 Born in June 1864, Edward William David Baird attended Eton College before deciding to join the British Army as a lieutenant in February 1885.
 Firstly in the 3rd (Prince of Wales's) Dragoon Guards but soon after transferred to the, junior but more socially prestigious, 10th (Prince of Wales's Own) Royal Hussars (later the 10th Royal Hussars).
 He resigned his regular commission in February 1892.

 In November 1896 Baird joined the Duke of Yorks Own Loyal Suffolk Hussars as a major.
 The Suffolk Hussars was a Yeomanry regiment, part of the Territorial Force (TF).
 It was as a major that he was seconded for active service with the Imperial Yeomanry, in January 1900, during the Second Boer War.
 He was mentioned in despatches (29 November 1900) by Lord Roberts, commander-in-chief during the early part of the war.
 The following year, December 1901, he was promoted to lieutenant colonel and given command of the Suffolk Hussars.
 After his five years he retired from the reserve in December 1906, and was given the honorary rank of colonel in January 1907.